ppaabo/TempNote/README.md

 # Create environment file
 cp example.env .env

-# Start all services in development mode
+# Start all services in development mode (With HMR for frontend & backend)
-docker compose up
+docker compose up --watch

 # Access the application at http://localhost:5173
 ```